mever-team/FairBench/docs/quick.md

  0.024
 ```

-The above measure is also known as *ABROCA* in the literature, but FairBench standardizes their naming scheme.
-Print FairBench's growing list of more than 300 valid measures like so:
+Print FairBench's growing list of more than 300 valid measures like so.
+Use [reports](reports.md) to quickly compute and organize all applicable
+measures.

 ```python
 fb.quick.help()